 If your child uses a whitening treatment before all their adult teeth come in, they risk breaking down their tooth enamel and damaging their gum tissue.

 Before beginning any whitening treatment at home, it’s best to consult with your child’s pediatric dentist first.

-It is important to consult with a pediatric dentist before beginning any teeth-whitening treatment for your child.
-This way, you can help earn your child a brighter smile under the professional supervision of a pediatric dentist, and you can avoid potential painful side effects common with at-home teeth-whitening products.
+This way, you help earn your child a brighter smile under the professional supervision of a pediatric dentist, and you can avoid potential painful side effects common with at-home teeth whitening products.